webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 * `centroid`: Interpolation is performed at a point that lies within all the samples covered by the fragment within the current primitive.
 This value is the same for all samples in the primitive.
 * `sample`:  Interpolation is performed per sample.
 The fragment shader is invoked once per sample when this attribute is applied.

-You specify these as attributes.
-For example:
+You specify these as attributes, for example:

 ```wgsl
   @location(2) @interpolate(linear, center) myVariableFoo: vec4f;